apache/skywalking/docs/en/setup/backend/backend-meter.md

 and values from service and service instance name defined in SkyWalking Agent, for identification of the metric data.

-A typical manual meter API set is [Spring Sleuth APIs](spring-sleuth-setup.md)
+A typical manual meter API set is [Spring MicroMeter Observations APIs](micrometer-observations.md)

 ### OpenTelemetry Exporter